MattiasGees/spiffe-demo/README.md

 ### Kubernetes

-Change the variables in `deploy/chart/spiffe-demo/values.yaml` to match your environment and after that do a Helm install.
+Take a look `deploy/chart/spiffe-demo/values.yaml` to verify it matches your environment and after that do a Helm install.

 ```bash
 helm upgrade --install -n spiffe-demo2 spife-demo ./deploy/chart/spiffe-demo --create-namespace